chevrm/chevrette_hugo-academic/content/publication/miller_2017_biosyn/index.md

 summary: Perspective on the technical (sequencing and assembly) and biological (genome architecture) aspects of microbial biosynthesis.
 tags:
 -
-title: Interpreting microbial biosynthesis in the genomic age - Biological and practical considerations
+title: Interpreting microbial biosynthesis in the genomic age - biological and practical considerations
 url_code: ""
 url_dataset: ""
 url_pdf: "files/Miller_MarDrugs_2017.pdf"